shubhjain191/JavaScript-Mini-Project/README.md

 ## 🚀 Projects
 Below are some of the mini projects included in this repository:

 1. **Weather App** - A real-time weather app that fetches weather information based on user input.
+2. **To-Do List App** - A to-do list app to add, delete, and mark tasks as completed.

 Each project is located in its own folder, with an `index.html`, `style.css`, and `script.js` (where applicable) file to make it easy to explore and understand.